 We have a responsibility to ensure that our doctoral students’ training and development needs are met across two skills categories: generic skill training and discipline-specific training.

-In terms of Generic Skills Training, Waterford Institute of Technology provides a generic skills training programme to all registered research students and its modules covers the skills required to conduct world class research.
+In terms of Generic Skills Training, South East Technological University provides a generic skills training programme to all registered research students and its modules covers the skills required to conduct world class research.
 In addition, as part of the Institute’s Quality Assurance framework, a general training plan is developed by the candidate and his/her supervisors within the first year of the PhD programme.
 A component of this plan is a skills audit; this is completed by the candidate in conjunction with his/her supervisors in order to identify the candidate’s specific training needs.
 The plan is reviewed annually and modified as necessary.
 Finally, each research student must complete a Reflective Logbook of Research Training completed over his/her PhD programme; this must be submitted for examination with his/her dissertation.

 Discipline –specific training occurs at the individual level with supervisors and supported collectively across the research centre through activities such as seminars, training & master classes, national & international conferences.
 One of the benefits of being part of a large research centre is that not only do our doctoral students benefit from that personal one-on-one supervisor mentoring & training, doctoral researchers can also avail of one-to-one discussions/tutorials provided by any of the research centre’s staff; students can draw on staff who have an in-depth knowledge on research themes as well as research design and methodological skillsets, ranging from subjective to positive methodological/analytical approaches etc. Where necessary, RIKON will also provide external access to skill training not available within WIT through its extensive network of academic and industry partners.